nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-The query has missing parameters
+The query has no parameters specified.

+    * 1a2.
+CogniCare returns all information about all patient (returns the entire AddressBook).

+    Use case ends.

+* 1b.
+The query has no parameter value specified.

     * 1a1.
 CogniCare shows an error message.

-    * 1a2.
-CogniCare returns all information about a patient.

   Use case ends.

 * 2a.
 The list is empty.

   Use case ends.

-**Use case: Delete a student**
+**Use case: Delete a patient**

 **MSS**